aleshreffler/clock/README.md

 # clock
-An DML (html-based) clock that shows wedges of color to help visually prompt time management with "wedges" of color for designated time frames.
+An DML (Document Makeup Library)-based clock that shows the real-time with wedges of color to help visually prompt time management with "wedges" of color for designated time frames.
+DML is an object-oriented web programming framework based on Javascript and HTML (similar, but simpler than VUE and REACT).
 A wonderful solution for child-like brains.
-This clock runs locally in your browser and requires no installation, unlike many similar clock applications on the market.
+This real-time clock runs locally in your browser and requires no installation, unlike many similar clock applications on the market.

 ![alt text](https://github.com/aleshreffler/clock/blob/main/time%20wedge%20clock.png?raw=true)